ambiguousname/ambiguousname.github.io/assets/wishlist.md

 Oh, and if you happen to be a member of GDA who stumbled onto this wishlist?
 I will know. **Don't even think about it**.

 - Miscellaneous
-	- Some sort of [USB-C Phone Controller](https://playbackbone.com/products/backbone-one-usb-c/) would be nice.
 	- Legos.
 - Video Games
 	- [Dwarf Fortress](https://kitfoxgames.itch.io/dwarf-fortress)